hexiumsoftec/hexiumsoftec.github.io/README.md

 ### d.
 Improving models
 Enhancing a model performance can be challenging at times.Methods to Boost the Accuracy of a Model are:
->  Add more data:
+-  Add more data

->  Treat missing and Outlier values:
+-  Treat missing and Outlier values:
  The unwanted presence of missing and outlier values in the training data often reduces the accuracy of a model or leads to a biased model.
 It leads to inaccurate predictions.
 This is because we don’t analyse the behavior and relationship with other variables correctly.

->  Feature Engineering:
+-  Feature Engineering:
  This step helps to extract more information from existing data.
 New information is extracted in terms of new features.
 These features may have a higher ability to explain the variance in the training data.

->  Feature Selection:
+-  Feature Selection:
  Feature Selection is a process of finding out the best subset of attributes which better explains the relationship of independent variables with target variable.

->  Algorithm Tuning:
+-  Algorithm Tuning

 ### e.
 Common problems found during training of neural networks and it’s solutions
 ### f.
 Case studies(different CNN models)